-This year we at Costa Rican Vacations are setting out to find the best Casado in Costa Rica!
+‘We at Costa Rican Vacations set out to find the best Casado in Costa Rica!
 What’s a Casado you ask?
 A Casado is a traditional Costa Rican lunch named for the “married men” it traditionally fed.
-Casados will normally include typical rice and beans, along with a side or two of salad and a main accompaniment of meat: usually fish, chiken, pork or beef.
+Casados will normally include rice and beans, along with a side of salad, a stewed vegetable (picadillo), fried plantains, and a main accompaniment of meat: usually fish, chicken, pork, or beef.

 This is our scale so lets get searching!